 The Northwest Ordinance

 Think about that for a second.
-In 1787, in a country that was still figuring out whether it would hold together, Congress passed a law that said new territories would enter as free states.
-The ordinance also established a process for territorial government, outlined how states would be admitted (on equal footing with the original states), and guaranteed civil liberties in those territories And that's really what it comes down to.
-Still holds up..
+Also, in 1787, in a country that was still figuring out whether it would hold together, Congress passed a law that said new territories would enter as free states.
+The ordinance also established a process for territorial government, outlined how states would be admitted (on equal footing with the original states), and guaranteed civil liberties in those territories.

-Let's talk about the Northwest Ordinance set a precedent that would shape American expansion for the next 80 years.
-It established the idea that territory belonged to the nation as a whole, not to individual states or groups.
-And it created a path for new states to join the union with full rights.
-And it showed that the federal government could make decisions that transcended individual state interests.
+The Northwest Ordinance set a precedent that would shape American expansion for the next 80 years.
+On top of that, it created a path for new states to join the union with full rights.
+Think about it: it established the idea that territory belonged to the nation as a whole, not to individual states or groups.
+And it showed that the federal government could make decisions that transcended individual state interests Worth knowing..

 This didn't happen under a strong central government.
 It happened under the weak Confederation.